TJHeuvel/tjheuvel.net/_drafts/unity-rendering-4-instanced-rendering.md

 # Rendering in Unity Part 4: Instancing

 We've made a cool little 'renderer', but despite our culling efforts its stil not very fast.
-Currently, we render 10 thousand cubes, but send a new draw call to the GPU for each one of them.
+Currently, we render 500 cubes, but send a new draw call to the GPU for each one of them.
 This is a lot of communication, which we'd like to avoid.

-Rather than individual draws, it would be much quicker if we could tell the GPU to render 10k instances of the same mesh, but of course with a different transform for each of them.
+Rather than individual draws, it would be much quicker if we could tell the GPU to render 500 instances of the same mesh, but of course with a different transform for each of them.
 Thats the premise of instanced rendering.

 Our rough process will be this: